To: Emelie G.

 Subject: Accounting for the truth of 'Santa Claus does not exist'

-Thank you for your email of 8 January, with your University of London Logic essay in response to the question, 'Is there a satisfactory account of the truth of the sentence "Santa Claus does not exist"?'
+Thank you for your email of 20 November, with your essay for the University of London Logic module, in response to the question, 'Is there a satisfactory account of the truth of the sentence 'Santa Claus does not exist'?'

 All the best,